Skip to nav Skip to content

 Checking lymph nodes for cutaneous t-cell lymphoma

-Cutaneous T-cell lymphoma is a type of non-Hodgkin lymphoma that is also known as "cutaneous lymphoma" or "lymphoma of the skin."
-This type of cancer develops in the white blood cells called "T-lymphocytes."
-These T cells are found in lymph tissue throughout the body, including in the skin.
-Cutaneous T-cell lymphoma is typically slow-growing and can develop over the course of many years.
+Cutaneous T-cell lymphoma is a type of non-Hodgkin lymphoma that primarily affects the skin.
+Also known as cutaneous lymphoma and lymphoma of the skin, the cancer originates in certain white blood cells involved in the body’s immune response (T-lymphocytes), which are found in the skin and lymphatic tissues throughout the body.
+Cutaneous T-cell lymphoma is typically slow-growing and can develop over many years.

-There are two main types of cutaneous lymphoma: mycosis fungoides, which is the most common, and Sezary syndrome, which some experts consider to be an advanced stage of mycosis fungoides.
+There are two main types of cutaneous lymphoma: mycosis fungoides, which is more common, and Sezary syndrome, which some experts consider to be an advanced stage of mycosis fungoides.

 Sezary syndrome vs. mycosis fungoides

-The primary difference between these two types of cutaneous lymphoma is that Sezary syndrome patients have cancerous T cells in their blood as well as their skin.
+The primary difference between the two main types of cutaneous lymphoma is that with Sezary syndrome, cancerous T-cells are found in the blood as well as the skin.

 The first sign of mycosis fungoides is typically a skin rash.
-Without treatment, it may become itchy or develop ulcers.
-Some other signs and symptoms are characteristic of both mycosis fungoides and Sezary syndrome.
-Here are a few of them:
+Without treatment, the rash may become itchy or develop ulcers.
+Other symptoms characteristic of both mycosis fungoides and Sezary syndrome include:

-• Round patches of skin that may be raised, scaly or itchy
+• Round skin patches that may be raised, scaly or itchy

-• Tumors that develop on or just underneath the skin
+• Tumors on or just beneath the surface of the skin

-• Patches of skin that are lighter in color than surrounding skin
+• Skin patches that are lighter in color than the surrounding skin

 • Enlarged lymph nodes